ViralTexts/gtr-clusters/clusters/18420416-sn83016348-TheWorldIsAgreeable.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+nse of the beautiful,
+a faculty of the soul which is awakened;
+colors, forms, odors, are perceived for the
+first time, and these charming objects have
+at last spectators.
+Those who have travel­
+led in the country can testify, that a rose­
+tree under the window, a honeysuckle a­
+round the door of a cottage, are always a
+good omen to a weary traveller.
+The hand
+that cultivates flowers is not closed against
+the supplications of the poor, nor against
+the wants of the stranger.
+Flowers may
+be called the alphabet of angels, wherewith
+they write on hills and plains mysterious
+truths.

+The RighT Side.
+This is an agreeable world after all.
+If
 we would only look at the subjects that sur
 round us in their true light, we should see
-beauty where we behold deformity, and lis
+beauty where we behold deformity, and lis­
 ten to harmony where we heard nothing
 but discord.
 We are members of one
-great family, we are travelling the same
+great samily, we are travelling the same
 road, and shall arrive at the same goal.
 We breathe the same air, are subject to the
 same bounty, and we shall lie down upon